rte-france/Grid2Op/docs/grid2op.rst

 - :attr:`grid2op.Observation.BaseObservation.attack_under_alert`

 And at each step, an agent can raise an alert with the action property :attr:`grid2op.Action.BaseAction.raise_alert`.

+We also added a dedicated reward for this feature: :class:`grid2op.Reward.AlertReward`

 .. note::
   Once raised, an alert on a powerline is valid for the next step only.
 You need to re raise it at the next